 (There are 3 Marriott category 5 hotels where you can use the Marriott Bonvoy Card‘s annual free night certificate, but you definitely won’t get as much value as using it for luxurious hotels in other destinations.)

-I stayed at the affordable Sta’n Pla Motel on the Intracoastal Waterway, where birds like to rest it seems.
+I stayed at the affordable Sta’n Pla Motel on the Intracoastal Waterway, where birds like this snowy egret like to rest it seems.